chronis10/hua_robot/README.md

 ### The robot full assembled.
 ![](/full_assembled.jpg)

-### Chest with space for Original Raspbery Pi touchscreen and hole for Raspberry Pi camera or mic.
+### Chest with space for Raspbery Pi touchscreen and hole for Raspberry Pi camera or mic.
 ![](/stl_files/chest.png)

 ### Chest back plate.